VOLO Software Development Outsourcing Company's Blog

 Independence for programmers to select the programming style they prefer.
 This style should be supported by C++.

-Facilities that will allow the organisation of programs into separate parts as well as facilities that will enable the combination of separately developed parts.
+Facilities that will allow the organization of programs into separate parts as well as facilities that will enable the combination of separately developed parts.

 No type system violations if they are implicit.
 On the other hand, explicit violations requested by the programmer can be permitted.